n7nix/rpi-temp-graph/README.md

 ##### SongHe DHT11 using DRAWS hat AUX connectory and BCM GPIO 6

+* __NOTE:__ if using the DRAWS auxilliary connector you must use the [NWDR image](https://nw-digital-radio.groups.io/g/udrc/wiki/8921) so that the correct sensor drivers are installed.
 * Connects to 5V, GND and GPIO
   * DRAWS aux port pin reference: [DRAWS accessory connector](http://nwdigitalradio.com/wp-content/uploads/2020/08/DRAWSBrochure.pdf)